 If you have chronic foot or heel pain, surgery is not the only treatment option to consider.
-A podiatrist can recommend effective non-surgical options for foot or heel pain that may relieve symptoms and have you back on your feet pain-free.
+Our Dallas-Fort Worth podiatrist can recommend several effective non-surgical treatment options that may relieve symptoms and have you back on your feet pain-free.

 Types of Non-Surgical Treatment